 - Telemedicine programs with Magee-Womens Hospital of Pittsburgh of UPMC (maternal-fetal medicine) and Children's Hospital of Pittsburgh of UPMC (neonatology).

-- Certified breastfeeding counselors
+- Certified lactation consultant and breastfeeding counselors

 - Certified car seat technician